 Basically, if you really want to get serious, stick to your strengths and let the design experts do their work.
 Purchasing a theme that I already loved made me happier than ever with my website and meant that I had customer support available when things went wrong.

-We use the theme below from Station Seven which has been easy to use and was a one-time fee with lifetime updates, as opposed to a monthly fee that some other themes have.
+We used to use the theme below from Station Seven which has been easy to use and was a one-time fee with lifetime updates, as opposed to a monthly fee that some other themes have.
 Unfortunately, Station Seven no longer offers this specific theme for WordPress and if you go on their website they don’t seem to offer any WordPress themes as they are now a Squarespace only site (that affiliate income though am I right? 🙃).

 However, I did a little digging and it seems that they do still have one WordPress theme available: Coastal.
 I briefly considered redoing the entire site with this theme because I love how it looks, but then decided the to do list was long enough already!

 If the Coastal theme isn’t for you, there are hundreds if not thousands of free and premium WordPress themes available.
 A quick Google will reveal days worth of pages to look through so have a browse and don’t forget that you can always change it!